shauryaindia/QSupply/README.md

 # QSupply

-QSupply is an open-source hybrid quantum-classical optimization framework for enterprise supply chain, logistics, and import-export optimization.
+QSupply is an hybrid quantum-classical optimization framework for enterprise supply chain, logistics, and import-export optimization.

-> **QSupply is an open-source product developed and maintained by MacroVision AI Pvt.
+> **QSupply is product developed and maintained by MacroVision AI Pvt.
 Ltd.**

 ## Vision